adinstruments/LabChart8Scripts/example_scripts/dynamic_guidelines/README.md

 To use:
 - Open a labchart document
-- Set the channelIndex variable in `dynamic_guidelines.py` to the channel you wish the guidelines to be displayed in.
+- Set the `channelIndex` variable within `dynamic_guidelines.py` to the channel you wish the guidelines to be displayed in.
 - Run the script.
 The script will run until closed, listening and responding to Labchart events.

 ![dynamic_guidelines script running in Labchart](./dynamic_guidelines_example.gif)